 An explosion of African cinema

 Africa’s star is rising.
 Our continent is taking its place in the world, asserting our right to be heard and represented.
-This new African presence is finding expression in numerous fields, but in few areas has it been as exciting as in creative arts and entertainment.
-With storytelling firmly entrenched in the African culture, it is no wonder that the continent is rich in original tales that brings to life the diversity and colourful heritage of the countries that make up the continent.
+This new African presence is finding expression in numerous fields, but none as exciting as in creative arts and entertainment.
+With storytelling deeply entrenched in the African culture, it is no wonder that the continent is rich in original tales that bring to life the diversity and colourful heritage of African countries.
 While our trailblazing artists are making their presence felt on the global stage, veritable armies of actors, producers, directors and content creators on our continent are producing African content for Africa’s people.

-At MultiChoice, we are proud to be a part of this journey, helping to create platforms that support this evolution.
+At MultiChoice, we are proud to be a part of this journey, helping to create platforms for Africans to express their stories.

 As content producers, we also understand how critical it is that we not only tell our own stories, but that we do it using the highest possible standards and production values.
-We have found an almost insatiable appetite for authentic local content.
-Our people deserve to see ourselves reflected in our own content, produced by our own people.
-That change is happening right beneath our feet.
-Long may it continue, and may the future of Africa – and the world – be ever more African.
+There is an almost insatiable appetite for authentic local content; and as Africans, we deserve to see ourselves reflected in our own content, produced by our own people.
+Long may we continue to express Africa.

 From gritty city streets, dramas that centre historical events and documentaries that feature sweeping scenic locations, South African storytelling is as diverse as the country and its citizens.
 South African storytellers have won acclaim on the global stage for embracing heritage and putting a futuristic spin on culture and traditions.
 As an economic powerhouse on the continent, South Africa is well placed to produce authentic African stories – and take it to the world.
 MultiChoice invests in South African storytelling through its MultiChoice Talent Factory programme, ensuring that South African filmmakers can tell stories for us, by us.